NLnetLabs/routinator/doc/manual/source/api-endpoints.rst

 ``/api/v1/validity/as-number/prefix``
      Returns a JSON object describing whether the route announcement given by its origin AS Number and address prefix is RPKI valid, invalid, or not found.
+See :doc:`validity checker<validity-checker>.
 A complete list of VRPs that caused the result is included.

 ``/validity?asn=as-number&prefix=prefix``
      Same as above but with a more form-friendly calling convention.